 It’s not difficult to merge differing lifestyles if you are both willing to compromise.
 But it’s important to talk about what your merged life will look like before you move in together.
 Does one of you prefer to go out all the time while the other is more of a Netflix person?
 Is one of you an introvert while the other is an extrovert?
 Do you have a spender verses saver situation going on?
 None of these differences are inherently bad or insurmountable.
 However, discussing these differences prior to moving in together will save a lot of angst and drama in the future.

 Communication is absolutely key in a relationship.
 There are probably issues specific to your relationship that you need to talk about that I wouldn’t even have considered.
-The important thing is that you need to have these adult conversations, and you need to revisit important issues regularly.
+The important thing is that you need to have these conversations.
 If you can’t communicate with your partner prior to moving in with them, maybe you should rethink moving in together.

-I know these adult conversations can be difficult, and I know they won’t prevent every argument and disagreement.
+I know the conversations you must have before moving in together can be difficult, and I know they won’t prevent every argument and disagreement.
 However, having these conversations will give your relationship a baseline and will prevent a lot of stress and discontentment.
 The point of moving in together is to have a happy, joyful, harmonious relationship.
 It’s to enjoy each other’s company and have a partner to make life more pleasurable for both of you.
 Having these conversations upfront will really help ensure that your shared home is a happy one.